Skip to main content

 • PET scans are used to see if prostate cancer is spreading to other parts of the body.

-• PET scans use a small amount of radioactive tracers to look for cancer activity, but they are very safe.
+• PET scans use a small amount of radioactive tracers to look for cancer activity, but they’re very safe.

-• These scans aren’t painful, and the only preparation is not eating for a few hours before your scan.
+• These scans aren’t painful, and they’re easy to prepare for.
+The only preparation is not eating for a few hours before your scan.

 What is a PET scan?

-There are many types of tracers, but there are two new tracers that are more common than the rest.
+There are many types of tracers.
+But two new tracers are more common than the rest.
 These tracers stick to a protein that’s only found on prostate cancer cells.
 Once it’s stuck to the prostate cancer cells, it gives off energy.
-Cameras can capture this energy, which healthcare providers can then see on images.
+Cameras can capture this energy, which healthcare professionals can then see on images.
 When you get a PET scan, you can actually see where the cancer cells are in your body.

 When do you need a PET scan for prostate cancer?